astronomer/docs/astro/view-logs.md

 description: View Deployment Airflow logs in the Cloud UI.
 ---

-Review logs in the Cloud UI or in Airflow to troubleshoot and resolve issues.
+Review logs in the Cloud UI or in Airflow to troubleshoot and resolve issues with your data pipelines.

 ## View Scheduler Logs